lpdescamps/Python/README.md

 ## [Login Credential](https://github.com/lpdescamps/Python/tree/master/credential)
->Instead of having clear credentials and server details, this script will create local files with your credentials.
+>Instead of having clear credentials and server details, those scripts will create and read local files with your credentials.
 Password will be encrypted.

 ## [Next one](https://github.com/lpdescamps/)
 >I'm slow ...